googleapis/google-cloud-python/packages/pandas-gbq/docs/source/install.rst

     $ pip install pandas-gbq -U

-This installs pandas-gbq and all common dependencies, including Pandas.
+This installs pandas-gbq and all common dependencies, including ``pandas``.

 Install from Source